HOME > SNACKS & NIBBLES

 Multigrain Rosemary Crackers

-These healthy vegan crackers are crispy, tasty and so easy to make.
-Made with a mix of healthy flours and toasted sunflower seeds (plus aromatic fresh rosemary), they have amazingly nutty flavour.
-The dough comes together in minutes, then you'll need a rolling pin and pastry wheel for shaping the square crackers.
+These vegan crackers are made with a mix of healthy flours and toasted sunflower seeds (plus aromatic fresh rosemary).
+The dough comes together in minutes, then you'll need a rolling pin and pastry wheel for shaping these square crackers.

 What makes multigrain rosemary crackers so special